dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

 Learn how to use a pre-trained ONNX model in ML.NET to detect objects.
 The pre-trained model was trained to localize and classify objects in an image.

 Training an object detection model from scratch requires setting millions of parameters, a large amount of labeled training data and a vast amount of compute resources (hundreds of GPU hours).
-Using a pre-trained model allows you to shortcut the training process to simply
+Using a pre-trained model allows you to shortcut the training process.

 In this tutorial, you learn how to:
 > [!div class="checklist"]